Introduction to Calculus

 Let's try doing this for the function y = x3

-This is going to be very similar to the previous example, but it will be just a slope on a graph, no one has to jump for this one!
+This will be similar to the previous example, but we will just use a slope on a graph, no one has to jump for this one!

 Example: What is the slope of the function y = x3 at x=1 ?